Glossary of poker terms: L

-a plastic, chip-shaped tokens with text written on them.
+Plastic, chip-shaped tokens with text written on them.
 Most commonly used is a dealer button with either the word "DEALER" or a "D" written on it; this item (also known as the buck) indicates who shall deal next.
 In a casino setting, lammers are also used to indicate which variant is being used, whose turn it is to pay the blind, etc., and lammers are also a name for "chips" awarded in satellite tournaments as buy-in chips to larger tournaments.